 If your doggo needs some action, grab the leash and head over to Staunton River State Park.
 This year-round park has 2,400 acres of recreational space that stretches along the shores of both the Staunton and Dan Rivers.
 This pawsome park also has access to John H. Kerr Reservoir, also called Buggs Island Lake, which just happens to be the largest lake in the state of Virginia.

-water on hand.
+While out and about in the park, always carry a clean-up bag and pick up after your canine companion.
+And don’t forget to have plenty of water on hand.
 No bones about it, this park will make your dog’s tail wag!